hdoordt/docdoc/README.md

 So yeah, that was it.
 I had fun!
 ```

-Now, lets have DocDoc stich this together:
+Now, lets have DocDoc stitch this together:

 ```
 docdoc -o output.md entry.md